alex-panda/PDFCompiler/README.md

 ### Warning: Much of what is written below is just planned and not yet implemented.

 # PDFCompiler

-This is a compiler that takes a plain-text input file and compiles it into a
-    custom PDF using Python.
-Python can be embeded in the file (written directly in designated areas of the file) and can directly change what the PDF will look like in the end, or you can completely ignore the python and use the commands instead.

-NOTE: You do not need to use any Python if you want to use this Compiler.
-    You can peek at the Command Sequences section if you want to see the super-easy commands you can use to change your text without any Python whatsoever.

-## Getting Started

-You actually do not need to put any Python in your files if you do not
-    want to.
-Just write some text in a file like so:

-    Hello.
-Testing, 1, 2, 3.

-    and then compile it using python compile.py ./path/to/your/file.pdfo

-    Then it will be compiled and you should get a nice output PDF with the text being laid out in a paragraph format.
-But you probably want more than that, in which case you just need to know about commands and what they can do.
+A compiler that creates richtext PDFs (the PDF's text is bolded, italicized,
+    underlined, etc.) from plain text files such as .txt files.
+Enriching your the document's text can be done either through Command Sequences, which are an excedingly simple to use, or through the use of the programming language Python which can be embeded directly in your documents (i.e. you can designate Python code directly in your plain text document and the compiler will run the code).

+A short introduction to the compiler is provided below and a tutorial is
+    provided in the tutorial folder.

 ## Command Sequences

-If you are coming from latex, these should be familiar to you.
+If you are coming from LaTeX, these should be familiar to you.
 They allow
-    you to conveniently specify text to run code on and "command" the given text be a certain way.
-These include, but are not limited to:
+    you to conveniently "command" text be a certain way.
+You use a backslash "\" and then the name of a command to specify what command you want to use, and then you given the command "arguments" by putting the text you want to command inside curly bracktes "{}".
+A few examples would be:

-    \bold{text to bold}
+    \b{text to bold}
-    \it{text to italisize}
+    \i{text to italisize}
     \underline{text to underline}
-    \font{name of font to change to}{text to change to specified font}
+    \font{name of font to change to}{size of font}{text to change to specified font and font size}

+    As you can see, not all commands take just one argument.
+Some take additional arguments such as the name of a font and the size of the font.

+    Some commands also store information that will be added to the meta-data of the PDF.
+A few examples include:

+    \title{The Title of Your PDF}
+    \author{The Author of Your PDF}
+    \created{The Creation Date of the PDF}

+    Other commands take no arguments at all.
+An example of this would be

+    \available_fonts

+    which searches the most common places for fonts to be on your computer and writes the names of the fonts it found on your PDF.
+This command in particular is meant to help you figure out what fonts you have available to use in your PDF.

-    These are what most people will use most of the time because of how convenient they are to use, but do realize that most of them are just wrappers for python code so if you want to do something Hyper-Complex or that noone has written a package for yet, you will probably need to know a bit of Python, but 99% of what most people will want to do can be done through Command Sequences alone.
+Commands are what most people will use majority of the time because of how
+    convenient they are, but do realize that most of them are just wrappers for python code so there is nothing that you can do with commands that you cannot do with Python, commands are just far more convenient.

 ## Python Integration